In Part 1, we touched upon examples from the Motley Fool – and how they use relevancy to flip on the buyer’s switch for a tsunami of profits…

 Sure, you have a product or a service to sell, but keep the focus on how your product/service can solve real-world problems for your prospects and customers.

-Here are some more examples of relevant marketing for you to consider:
+Here are some more examples of marketing relevancy for you to consider:

 - A chiropractor puts out an article on the proper snow shoveling techniques to save your back, and how chiropractic care keeps you from getting injured